 Home should be a place for respite - implement design strategies that reduce stress such as the incorporation of biophilia and provide thermal, acoustic, and spatial comfort.vii

-The major change is that people will be home, a lot.
-This will have an impact on what is marketable and desired within the dwelling unit and included amenities as we shift from group gatherings to physical distancing and an increased reliance on shared services and spaces.
+The major change is that people are at home a lot more than they used to be.
+This is having an impact on what is marketable and desired within the dwelling unit and included amenities as we shift from group gatherings to physical distancing and an increased reliance on shared services and spaces.

 Plan for a higher percentage of larger units with more bedrooms since people will be spending more time at home and there will be more people at home.

 Respond to new demand for emergency pantry supplies and frozen goods with more pantry storage, bulk storage, and larger freezer sizes.